 What Makes Your Accounts Receivable Turnover Ratio High or Low?

 Several components contribute to your accounts receivable turnover ratio.
 First, you have the character of your customers.
 The size or current success of certain businesses doesn’t make them any more likely to pay on time.
 In fact, big businesses often fail to pay on time due to their massive list of customers or the number of people an invoice must go through before it gets paid.
 Smaller businesses have their share of problems too, like rough patches or emergency expenses that disrupt their cash flow.

 If you truly believe your customers have a strong character, you might want to re-consider your collection methods.
 The popularity of automated invoicing systems, for example, has proven that simply sending more than one invoice per month dramatically increases the likelihood of timely payments.
-Some businesses have found similar success with sending invoices at different intervals (the beginning, middle, or end of the month) depending on the dates of the customer’s previous payments.
+Some businesses have found similar success with sending invoices at different intervals (the beginning, middle, or end of the month) depending on their previous payment dates.

 Other ideas include offering discounts for customers who pay on time or only offering 30-day terms to customers with nearly flawless payment histories.
-Yes, figuring out different credit terms for different types of customers takes time, but your cash flow will thank you later on.
+Yes, figuring out different credit terms for different types of customers takes time, but your cash flow will thank you later.

 Can Your Accounts Receivable Turnover Ratio Be Too High?

 An excessively high accounts receivable turnover ratio could be attributed to at least two things.